---

 PNGs are great for most use cases, but they come at the cost of a larger file size.

-You can opt-in we can render JPEGs instead of PNG but it requires Sharp.
-This is disabled by default as Sharp is a heavy dependency and compatibility is limited.
+The module supports rendering JPEGs instead of PNGs, but it requires Sharp.
+The module disables this by default as Sharp is a heavy dependency and [compatibility](/docs/og-image/renderers) is limited.

 If you're prerendering your images or using a Node based environment, you can enable Sharp to render JPEGs.